 Marek Set to Represent England in Oslo

-A participant from Derby County Community Trust’s Active Choices programme is in Oslo this week to represent England in the Street Football World Cup.
+A participant from Derby County Community Trust’s Active Choices programme, turned full-time employee at the Trust, represented England in the Street Football World Cup in Oslo.

-Taking place between the 29th August – 6th September, the Street Football World Cup will see 64 teams, representing 52 countries, come together to celebrate and highlight the life changing work of the Street Football Partner Network.
+Taking place between the 29th August – 6th September, the Street Football World Cup saw 64 teams, representing 52 countries, come together to celebrate and highlight the life changing work of the Street Football Partner Network.

-Over 500 players will take part in the tournament, each with their own individual story, one of which is Marek Hyde, 26, from Spondon who will be making the trip following his involvement in the Derby County Community Trust’s Active Choices programme.
+Over 500 players took part in the tournament, each with their own individual story, one of which was Marek Hyde, 26, from Spondon who made the trip following his involvement in the Derby County Community Trust’s Active Choices programme.

 Active Choices is a healthy lifestyle and behavioural change programme which helps people who have struggled with substance misuse issues.
-It has now helped over 500 people with drug and alcohol problems to turn their lives around, giving them the opportunity to receive one-to-one support and take part in worthwhile activities at a critical point in their recovery.
+It has now helped 994 people since 2012 with drug and alcohol problems to turn their lives around, giving them the opportunity to receive one-to-one support and take part in worthwhile activities at a critical point in their recovery.

 Marek joined the programme back in April 2016 following a referral from Jericho House, a residential addiction recovery project which works closely with the Community Trust to support service users in achieving the highest quality of life and in realising their full potential.

-Since joining, Marek to become fitter, more active and even stop smoking.
-The support and exit routes have even allowed him to find full time employment and complete a Sports Leadership qualification in partnership with the Street Football Association, which led to the England call-up.
+After joining, Marek become fitter, more active and even stop smoking.
+The support and exit routes have even him to find full time employment and complete a Sports Leadership qualification in partnership with the Street Football Association, which led to the England call-up.

 Ahead of the tournament, Marek said: